 südsinn is an authorised supplier of the fair trade World Shops in Germany and Austria (WLDV and ARGE Österreich).

 The Karen art of silversmithing in its current form evolved from an aid project set up by the former Queen of Thailand over 50 years ago.
-With a population of around 450,000, the Karen are the largest minority group in Thailand.
+With a population of around one million, the Karen are the largest minority group in Thailand.
 In order to provide a new source of income for the Karen, who were being (forcibly) resettled, the Queen initiated a project to teach and promote the art of silversmithing among this mountain people.

 südsinn purchases the mostly self-designed sterling silver elements, which are hand-crafted, from the Karen silversmiths for a fair price.
 Karen and Thai women from Chiang Mai assemble the silver elements according to südsinn designs and combine them with precious stones and other materials to create distinctive items of jewellery.
 These women have no chance of getting a well-paid job in Thai society due to a lack of education and few employment opportunities.
 At südsinn, the processing of all the raw materials, right through to the end product, is fairly paid.
 All the work done by the smiths and the women is also fairly paid.
 Unfortunately, this does not apply to the extraction of the raw silver and precious stones.
 Some small and slow progress is currently being made in terms of fair extraction, but this is so slight and so expensive that it is not of any use to the Karen in Thailand.
 This remains the reserve of German jewellers.
 However, the Karen confidently make use of the raw materials that industrial societies (we!) have used to build their (our!) prosperity by exploiting large parts of the world.
 The Karen people buy the silver in Taiwan, which offers the best quality and the highest (claimed) recycled percentage (up to 70%).
 We try to buy the majority of the precious stones in Thailand from Thai production but that is unfortunately very difficult to monitor.
 We are constantly working on understanding and improving the distribution channels.